What is the Statement of Cash Flows?

 Image from CFI’s Financial Analysis Fundamentals Course.

-Cash flows: Inflows and outflows of cash and cash equivalents
+Cash Flow: Inflows and outflows of cash and cash equivalents (learn more in CFI’s Ultimate Cash Flow Guide)

 Operating activities are the principal revenue-producing activities of the entity.
 Cash Flow from Operations typically include the cash flows associated with sales, purchases, and other expenses.

-The company’s chief finance officer chooses between the direct and indirect presentation of operating cash flow:
+The company’s chief finance officer (CFO) chooses between the direct and indirect presentation of operating cash flow:

 |Change in working capital||ΔWC|